Macabre (1958 film)

 Macabre is a 1958 American horror film directed by William Castle, written by Robb White, and starring William Prince and Jim Backus.
 The film falls into both the horror and suspense genres.
+It was released in March 1958, and played in some areas on a double bill with The Black Scorpion (1957).

 It involved one of Castle's first forays into using the promotional gimmicks that later made him famous.
 A certificate for a $1,000 life insurance policy from Lloyd's of London was given to each customer in case they should die of fright during the film.

 Plot

 The film is set in the small town of Thornton, California.
 The plot consists of a frame story set in the present (c.
 1958), an extended flashback to 1955, and an extended flashback set months before the present story.
 Below the events are given in chronological order.

 Before 1955, Jode Wetherby is the wealthiest man in town.
 His two daughters, Alice and Nancy Wetherby, are the heiresses to his large fortune.
 Alice dates police chief Jim Tyloe, but fatefully marries Rodney Barrett.
 This starts an enmity between Tyloe and Barrett.
 Meanwhile Nancy, although blind, is enjoying a life consisting of casual sexual relationships, fast cars and voyages abroad.

 In 1955, Alice has a difficult pregnancy.
 Barrett keeps her isolated at their home while he spends time with his mistress, the young widow Sylvia Stevenson.
 When Alice is about to give birth, her husband is out drinking with Sylvia and does not answer a phone call for help.
 Alice dies in childbirth, while giving birth to their daughter, Marge Barrett.
 Tyloe later meets with Barrett to inform him of both the birth and the death.
 He then beats Barrett, swearing that he will pay for Alice's death.

 Months before the present, Nancy returns to town.
 She has a secret affair with her new chauffeur Nick and a casual fling with Tyloe, but turns down Tyloe's marriage proposal.
 Shortly after, Nancy learns that she is pregnant.
 She does not want to be a mother or a wife, and begs her brother-in-law Barrett for an abortion; he declines.
 Days before the present, Nancy dies in either a suicide or a botched abortion.
 Barrett is not available to get her proper medical treatment.